aklimk/neuralnet/README.md

 # nueralnet
 GitHub project that includes a neural network library with customizable layers, activations and minibatch based SGD trainer with customizable training hyperparameters.
 Also includes an example program to create a datapipline and utilize the network library to decode MNIST handwritten digits.
+Includes a python drawing pad to test the classifier.

 # Features and Performance of the Network Library
 Achieves an accuracy of 98.x% with a time-to-convergence of 00:xx:xx on the MNIST handwritten digit dataset.